coreos/console-login-helper-messages/README.md

-# fedora-coreos-login-messages
+# fedora-user-messages

-Runtime scripts, systemd unit files, tmpfiles, and installer scripts to provide an `issue/motd` mechanism for RHCOS/FCOS.
+Runtime scripts, systemd unit files, tmpfiles, and installer scripts to provide an `issue/motd` mechanism for Fedora-based distributions and possibly others.
 To be distributed as an RPM, with some additional manual configuration required to work with software like PAM, agetty, ...

 ## Installation